What does “Girl on Fire” mean to you?

-- Yi Peng (also spelled Yee Peng) and Loi Krathrong (also Loy Krathrong) are festivals that take place during the full moon on the 12th month of the Thai Lunar Calendar (usually in November).
+- Yi Peng (also spelled Yee Peng) and Loi Krathong (also Loy Krathong) are festivals that take place during the full moon on the 12th month of the Thai Lunar Calendar (usually in November).

-- Loi Krathrong is celebrated in the greater Southeast Asia region while Yi Peng is just celebrated in northern Thailand.
+- Loi Krathong is celebrated in the greater Southeast Asia region while Yi Peng is just celebrated in northern Thailand.

 During Yi Peng, lanterns are released into the night sky; for

-- Loi Krathrong, candlelit handmade boats known as kathrongs are released into bodies of water.
+- Loi Krathong, candlelit handmade boats known as kathrongs are released into bodies of water.